 The track passes through the towns of Yass, Wee Jasper and Albury and nearby the towns of Tumut, Talbingo and Tumbarumba.
 It has 17 primitive campsites, picnic facilities, numerous boardwalks and three major bridges over rivers.

-A detailed map kit for the Hume and Hovell Walking Track is available for $20 (plus $5 postage and handling for up to 2 of these items) from the DPI Book Shop at Orange, call toll-free 1800 028 374 or email firstname.lastname@example.org.
+A detailed map kit for the Hume and Hovell Walking Track is available for $20 (plus postage and handling) from the NSW Trade and Investment Book Shop at Maitland.
+Call (02) 4931 6666 or email firstname.lastname@example.org.
 The 8-map kit includes detailed track notes, elevation and campsites, as well as notes on the original 1824 expedition and recommendations for shorter walks.
 To order the map kit, please use the order form (PDF 139 kb).
 Discounts are provided on Crown Lands trail map kits to wholesale and retail outlets.
-Please contact the DPI Bookshop for detail on the prices of map kits, postage & handling.
+Please contact the Bookshop for details on the prices of map kits, postage & handling.

 For information on the local area contact: